 The Fair Isaac Company calculates your FICO score on the summary of your total credit history.
 The score ranges from 300 to 850, with the majority of people traditionally having a score of 600.
 Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
 A low score is just that and often means you can't get a decent interest rate.
 Some of the factors in summing up your FICO score are:

-- Payment History — How many times do you make late payments?
+- Payment History — How many late payments have you made?

-- Credit to Debt Ratio — How much do you owe versus your available credit?
+- Credit to Debt Ratio — How much do you owe versus how much credit you have available?

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

 When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
 Your credit score gives lenders a view of what type of borrower you are solely because of your credit history.
 You'll need a score of at least 740 to get a acceptable interest rate.
 If your score is less than that, you can still qualify for a loan, but the interest accumulated over the life of the loan could be more than double that of an individual having a better FICO score.

 Getting your credit in order is the first step in buying a home.
 Contact us and we can help you get on the right track to the home of your dreams.